nicolas-sitylb/docs/contributor-guide/index.rst

 My change demand has been considered valid.
 What is next ?
 ``````````````````````````````````````````````````````````

-* Two cases : you can write the change, or you want somedy else to do it.
+* Two cases: you can write the change, or you want somedy else to do it.

 I can write the patch myself, what do I do ?
 ````````````````````````````````````````````